moebiussurfing/ofxColorManager/README.md

 ![image](/readme_images/Capture.JPG?raw=true "image")

 ## Engines:
-  1. 15 Algorithmic **Theory** colors from a base color.
+  1. **10+** Algorithmic **Theory Schemes** from a base color.
-  2. 12 **Range Spaces** between two colors.
+  2. **10+** **Range Spaces** between two colors.
-  3. **Colour Lovers** online **API** to search keywords, handle favorites and history search.
+  3. **Colour Lovers API** to search keywords online, handle favorites and history search.
   4. **Extract** the dominant colors **from image files**.

 ## Tools:
 * **Gradient** designer with an extra pickeable color.
 * **Kit Browser**:
-  * Receive palette presets from then engines and save.
+  * Receive palettes from all the engines and save a presets.
   * Name, delete or duplicate presets from your kit.
-  * Preview all your kit on a scrollable panel.
+  * Preview all your kit of preset on a scrollable clickable panel.

 ## Modes:
   1. **Powered Standalone Mode**:
     Use this add-on inside your **OF_App** when you want to use all the tools bundled.
     Requires all the dependencies.
-(Similar to the inclued example)
+(Similar to the included example)

   2. **Linked Mode**:
     Link the **ofxColorManager** container **MASTER OF_App** to your **CLIENT OF_App** with the client add-on inside.
     Allows all the tools, but a more handy setup using two separated apps.

   3. **Minimal Standalone Mode**:
     Using the **client add-on** only.
-    The more **Lightweight** version that allows you to browse your local preset files.
+    The more **Lightweight** mode that allows you to browse your local preset files.
-    Bundled with a minimal set of tools: kit broser, palette and gradient previews...
+    Bundled with a minimal set of tools: kit browser, palette and gradient previews and tweened transitions.

 ## ofxColorClient
   * A Lightweight version of the add-on just to use your presets Kit, or: